futureoceanslab/cc-distribution-review/README.md

 <strong>Biomass vs distribution:</strong>
 r code for the exploration of center of biomass vs center of gravity observations.
 Is it possible to combine them?
 It contains:

 1. Center of biomass combined with center of gravity (We concluded this is the best option).
-Input:biblio_database.csv
+Input: biblio_database.csv

 2. Just center of gravity observations.
 Input: biblio_database.csv